How to Say "The princess covers up with a blanket because the path is dark" in Korean | -아/어요 Grammar

 Quick Answer: "The princess covers up with a blanket because the path is dark" in Korean is "공주는 길이 어두워서 담요를 덮어요." (gongjuneun gili eoduwoseo damyoreul deopeoyo.).
 It uses the -아/어요 grammar pattern (Polite Ending (-아/어요)).
 Level: A1.

-Want to express "The princess covers up with a blanket because the path is dark" in Korean?
-Say "공주는 길이 어두워서 담요를 덮어요.".
-The grammar point -아/어요 (A1) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+Struggling with how to say "The princess covers up with a blanket because the path is dark" in Korean?
+Here is the natural way: "공주는 길이 어두워서 담요를 덮어요.".
+We will unpack the -아/어요 grammar and show you exactly how it works.

 What does "The princess covers up with a blanket because the path is dark" mean in Korean?